open-horizon/open-horizon.github.io/README.md

 # Fork the Repository

-Fork this repository by clicking on the fork button on the top of this page.
+Fork this repository by clicking at the fork button on the top of this page.
 This will create a copy of this repository in your account.

 # Make Necessary Changes